 If your pet is lost make sure you look around your house and property.
 Make sure you look in your garage, and any outdoor sheds or buildings.
 If the animal is a cat, check your attic, cabinets, box springs, boxes or any other potential hiding place.

 - Contact the microchip company.

 Is your pet microchipped?
 You’ll want to contact the microchip company to make sure your information is current and that the chip is activated.
 This information is also important when making flyers to share with the community.
 Need to microchip your pet?
-ADL offers microchipping for your pet at our pet wellness clinic held on Saturdays.
+ADL offers microchipping for your pet at our Free Vaccination and Microchip Events.

 - Try to attract your pet.

 Leave food, water outside along with your pet’s bed, and a worn article of your clothing.
 These things may help your pet find it’s way home.